Logo What's After the Movie

 Who becomes engaged to Paul Wilcox?

-Discover the awards and nominations received by Howards End.
-Explore the history of Howards End and its cast and crew.
+Discover all the awards and nominations received by Howards End, from Oscars to film festival honors.
+Learn how Howards End and its cast and crew have been recognized by critics and the industry alike.

 65th Academy Awards 1993